Wasborne History, Family Crest & Coats of Arms

 Early History of the Wasborne family

-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wasborne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wasborne research.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wasborne History in all our PDF Extended History products and printed products wherever possible.

 Wasborne Spelling Variations